 Gill has three children all of whom have all gone on to enjoy careers in education.

-CEO of The Laurus Trust and Executive Headteacher of Cheadle Hulme High School
+CEO of Laurus Trust and Executive Headteacher of Cheadle Hulme High School, Laurus Cheadle Hulme, Laurus Ryecroft and Didsbury High School

 Linda graduated from Manchester University with a BA (Hons) in Economics in 1978.
 In January 2004, she was appointed Headteacher of CHHS after spending 22 years in teaching.

-CHHS is a high performing school – in the top 2% of all schools in the country for Value-Added based on the 2015 examination results – and in both the 2011 and 2015 OFSTED Inspections, CHHS was judged to be Outstanding in all categories.
-CHHS is also a successful Teaching School and SCITT.
+CHHS is a high performing school – in the top 2% of all schools in the country based on the 2018 examination results.
+In both the 2011 and 2015 Ofsted Inspections, CHHS was judged to be Outstanding in all categories.
+CHHS is also a successful Teaching School and SCITT (School Centred Initial Teacher Training).
+The SCITT was also judged to be outstanding in all areas earlier this year.

-Prior to Linda’s move to CHHS, she spent 11 years as a member of a Leadership team in a variety of contexts, across six different schools in six Local Authorities.
+Prior to Linda’s move to CHHS, she spent 11 years as a Senior Leader in a variety of contexts, across six different schools in six Local Authorities.

-In 2016, Linda was appointed Executive Head of CHHS and CEO of The Laurus Trust.
+In 2016, Linda was appointed Executive Head of CHHS, Laurus Cheadle Hulme, Laurus Ryecroft and Didsbury High School. and CEO of The Laurus Trust.

 Linda holds National Leader of Education status and has extensive experience of effectively supporting schools in challenging circumstances.
 She was appointed as an Ofsted Inspector in 2013.